 Where do I live when I train with FTA?

-- FTA can assist you in finding student accommodation near the academy, both in Brighton and Teruel, Spain (applicable for flight phases 1, 2 and 3 on the Economy Integrated Flight Deck Programme only).
+- FTA can assist you in finding student accommodation near the academy.
 There is a wide spread of accommodation options including host families, shared accommodation, bed and breakfasts and hotels – the FTA student welfare team can seek the right option for you and put you in touch.
-Many students on our Integrated programmes begin by living with a host family, before moving in to shared accommodation with fellow FTA students once they have settled in.
+Many students on our Integrated programme begin by living with a host family, before moving in to shared accommodation with fellow FTA students once they have settled in.
 Please contact us if you’d like to find out more about accommodation options whilst studying at FTA.

 Where is Brighton City Airport?